Adult adjusting car seats for young children

 Learning how to protect children in vehicles is a skill that grows with practice and support.
 Deepen your knowledge of car seat selection, proper installation, and current safety guidelines through hands-on instruction and trusted resources.

-Car Seat Basics is a free 60-minute e-learning course.
+Car Seat Basics is a free 60-minute e-learning course for anyone.
 Learn to keep children safe in cars as they grow.
 Complete the whole training or chose specific modules on rear-facing and forward-facing car seat use, as well as booster seat and seat belt use.

 Booster Seats and Seat Belts Basics